craftcms/docs/docs/5.x/extend/plugin-store.md

           tag: ${{ github.event.client_payload.tag }}
 ```

 That’s it!
-Going forward, whenever the Plugin Store is notified about new version tags, a new release will be created for the tag, with release notes extracted from `CHANGELOG.md`.
+Going forward, whenever the Plugin Store is notified about new version tags, a new release will be created for the tag, with release notes extracted from `CHANGELOG.md`—provided it follows the [recommended format](changelogs-and-updates.md).

 ## Changing the GitHub Repository URL